https://heiko-sieger.info/running-windows-10-on-linux-using-kvm-with-vga-passthrough

 -runas myusername \

 Save the file and start your Windows VM.
-You will still need sudo to run the script, since it performs some privileged tasks, but the guest will run in user mode with your user privileges.
+You will still need sudo to run the script, since it performs some privileged tasks, but the guest will run in user mode with your user privileges. - After booting into Windows, switch to the Linux host and run in a terminal:

 top